 How Blueprint Empowers Citizen Designers

 Blueprint has the specific, purpose-built capabilities to support and enable Citizen Designers everywhere.
-Using Blueprint’s Enterprise Automation Suite, your Citizen Designers can design complex end-to-end automations by:
+Using Blueprint’s Business Transformation Platform, your Citizen Designers can design complex end-to-end automations by:

 - Defining high-level processes in a best-of-breed, intuitive process designer and editor.